Welcome to Volunteering at the MFS!

 Shuttles link link

-Taxi- phone (usual fare from Santa Elena to Monteverde (CASEM) is ₡2.000 (“dos mil colones”, or two thousand colones )
+Taxi Call (usual fare from Santa Elena to Monteverde (CASEM) is ₡2.000 (“dos mil colones” / two thousand colones)

 Border Runs (90 day tourist visa renewal)

 When leaving Costa Rica and promptly returning to obtain a renewed tourist visa for up to a 90 day stay, you DO NOT need to leave Costa Rica for 72 hours minimum in order to renew your visa.
-See for example https://ticotimes.net/2015/10/21/long-stay-costa-rica-renew-visa .
-DO HAVE Proof of Through Travel, like a airplane reservation photographed on your phone (which may not have internet), to show, scheduled within that 90 day window (which you can then cancel…) .
+See for example this article on the Tico Times.
+DO HAVE Proof of Through Travel, like an outgoing airplane reservation screenshot on your phone (which may not have internet), to show, scheduled within that 90 day window (which you can then cancel…) to proof you will be leaving Costa Rica before your tourist visa expires again.

 Most reserves offer free hiking if you mention you are a volunteer at MFS, having a letter from Yuri is good (see below).